 The main causes of liver failure leading to the need for a transplant are viral infections such as Hepatitis C, genetic disorders and alcoholism.
 Many liver diseases cause cirrhosis, which is scarring that occurs with inflammation.

 Living donation is possible because the liver is the only organ that can regenerate itself.
 An adult can give a lobe to a child or another adult.
 The donor’s liver fully regrows within four months and is comparable to the pre-donation liver.

-There are more than 17,000 patients waiting for a liver transplant nationally and nearly 500 people in Gift of Life’s service region.
+There are more than 10,000 patients waiting for a liver transplant nationally and more than 700 people in Gift of Life’s service region.
 The average wait time for a liver transplant in the U.S. is 11 months.